Ken Murray (entertainer): Radio, films and television

 After finding success on the vaudeville stage, Murray moved to Hollywood and made his film debut in the 1929 romantic drama Half Marriage, followed by a role in Leathernecking in 1930.

-Murray was the host of a weekly radio variety show (The Ken Murray Show) on NBC 1932-33 and on CBS 1936–37.
+Murray was the host of a weekly radio variety program, The Ken Murray Show, on NBC (1932–33) and on CBS (1936–37).
+Murray's act during this period was a "fast patter" routine opposite his stooge Oswald, who would confound Murray with silly questions or snappy comebacks.
+Oswald was played by accordionist Tony Labriola.
+Murray and Labriola were so popular that they made a series of phonograph records for Victor, as well as a series of short movie comedies for Vitaphone in New York.

 He later was the original host (1945–57) of Queen for a Day, on the Mutual Broadcasting System radio show, which was simulcast on KTSL (now KCBS-TV), Channel 2 in Los Angeles.

 During World War II, Murray was one of the many celebrities to volunteer at the Hollywood Canteen.